-Yes
+✓ Yes

-Comments
+Comments On-line "I'm Alert" food safety training provided.
 Q45.
-Any other services provided e.g. participation in surveys

-Yes

-Comments

-Confinents

-GM Approval

-${\bf Q46}.$ Has this submission been approved by the General Manager of the council? ${\bf ^}$

-This report can only be submitted once approved by the General Manager or delegate

-Note: If you do not have approval and wish to receive a copy of your report for your GM/delegate to approve, then click the 'Save' button.
+Any other services provided e.g. participation in surveys Yes Comments GM Approval Q46.
+Has this submission been approved by the General Manager of the council?
+This report can only be submitted once approved by the General Manager or delegate Note: If you do not have approval and wish to receive a copy of your report for your GM/delegate to approve, then click the 'Save' button.
 You will be provided with a link to download a pdf of the saved form.
 You will also be prompted for your email address to which can be sent a reminder email with a link to the saved form.
 You will then need to log back in once you have your GM's approval to complete the submission.
+Yes No